heroiclabs/nakama-cpp/README.md

 #### Initializing Logger

-By default client logging is turned off.
+Client logging is off by default.

 To enable logs output to console with debug logging level: